jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 !!! example
     admonitions allow setting off info inside colored boxes, e.g. note,tip,warning,danger,example. https://squidfunk.github.io/mkdocs-material/reference/admonitions/#usage

+    All lines indented four spaces are included in your admonition, including fenced code blocks.

 ## Open URLs in new tabs
+(Adi has configured the server to always open URLs in new tabs.)

-I think there might be plugins which make this easier than what you have to do othwerwise, which is to use HTML instead of the Markdown notation.
+JRT thinks there might be plugins which make this easier than what you have to do othwerwise, which is to use HTML instead of the Markdown notation.
 In normal HTML you add a space and a string to the end of the URL: `target="_blank"`

 ```
 <a href="https://squidfunk.github.io/mkdocs-material/reference/admonitions/" target="_blank">About admonitions</a>